 Much of my work is unplanned.
 I find an interesting place, with nice light and the fun begins.
 Shooting handheld, I become kid-like - curious, excited and willing to see things in new and sometimes odd ways.

-In 2003, I REALLY began to jiggle the camera.
-Unfortunately it was Parkinson’s – bringing with it a nasty hand tremor!
+In 2003, I was diagnosed with Parkinson’s – with a nasty hand tremor!
 “But I’m a STILL Photographer,” I argued!

-Then one day, came a big AHA!
-I realized I could use the tremor – in fact, any movement - as an art technique!
-That changed everything, and I began a new body of work I call “Un-Still Photography: The Art of Motion Within a Still.”
+Then I saw I could use the tremor – in fact, any movement - as an art technique!
+I began a series, “Un-Still Photography: The Art of Motion Within a Still.”